 Thank you so much for taking a tour of our guest space!!
 It was a lot of fun to decorate!
 If you want to see more of our bedroom spaces or inspiration check out our Pinterest board here! xx – Elsie

-Sources: Bed/Anthropologie, Faux Fur Pillows/CB2, (similar here and here), Throw/CB2, Quilt/Target (similar), Side Tables/West Elm (in white), Gold Lamps/Target, Wallpaper/Hygge & West, Rug/Lulu & Georgia, Curtains/Anthropologie, Hanging planters/thrifted (similar here), Weaving/Sunwoven, Pillows/Jonathan Adler (similar) and Lulu & Georgia (similar), Ghost Chair/Amazon, Guest Cart/Vintage, Desk/Amazon, Mirror/Target.
+Sources: Bed/Anthropologie, Faux Fur Pillows/Amazon, Throw/CB2, Quilt/Target (similar), Side Tables/West Elm (painted) Gold Lamps/Target, Wallpaper/Hygge and West, Rug/Lulu & Georgia, Curtains/Anthropologie, Hanging planters/DIY, Weaving/Sunwoven, Pillows/Jonathan Adler and Lulu & Georgia, Ghost Chair/Amazon, Guest Cart/Vintage, Desk/Overstock, Mirror/Target.